cmp-202/ssh2shell/README.md

   //Optional: data is triggered on every stream data event providing the raw stream output
   //without SSH2shell interacting with it.
   onData: function( data ) {
-    //data is a string chunk recieved from the connected host },
+    //data is a string chunk received from the connected host },

-  //Optional: The pipe event is raised when readStream.pipe() adds a writable stream to
+  //Optional: The pipe event is raised when readStream.pipe() adds a writeable stream to
   //receive output
   onPipe: function( source ) {
     //source is the read stream the write stream will receive output from }

-  //Optional: The unpipe event is raised when readStream.unpipe() removes a writable stream
+  //Optional: The unpipe event is raised when readStream.unpipe() removes a writeable stream
   //so it no longer receives output
   onUnpipe: function( source ) {
     //source is the read stream to remove from being able to write its output.